DaveCrown/vmware-kb79248/README.md

 >- You're running code downloaded from the Internet, read the code first to get the warm and fuzzies.
 >- Until vmware support fixes the `fixsts.sh` script, a patched script is included that looks in the VCENTER_PASSWORD environment variable on your workstation or your Ansible Tower server.
 I dont claim this as my own, its from VMware.
 >- Tower or locally, the `administrator@vsphere.local` is passed around and unset in an environment variable.
 There is a possibility of it getting leaked.
 This is know behavior for ansible anyway.
+>- I'm suggesting you generate and copy ssh keys to your vc.
+Understand the risks and mitigation before you do this.
 >- Beyond this point, there be dragons.
 Proceed at your own risk.

 >#### Notes